ManyWaysLol/wenyan/README.md

 quick project so I can learn compilers for elisp -> wasm derivative of racket so I can learn how to make my own language
+* Tooling
+Development IDE
+ Based on Emacs
+ Presumes the user doesn't have all variants of kanbun memorized and is otherwise a native or ESL English / Japanese / Chinese speaker
+ Dictionary of wenyan with proper dictionary loaders and subloaders (e.g., translation from kanbun to English) Flash-cards with anki and org-note

 * Language dev steps
 1. Racket derivative for quick devel and testing
 2. Re-implement racket derivative not relying on racket (machine code compiler for normal and quantum compute)